royaliceblue/Dynamic-File-Generator/readme.md

-# Large File Generator Script
+# Dynamic File Generator Script

 This Python script generates large, valid files in various formats (DOCX, XLSX, PPTX, PDF, PST, ZIP) to a specified size.
 It ensures each file is correctly structured so that it opens in its respective application.